Arjun-G-Ravi/AI-Notes/04_NLP/07_Attention.md

 # Learning attention using Neural Networks
 Another way to calculate attention is to define a set of weights, which learns during training about how to give attention for each of the encoder tokens, given a decoder token.
 This is superior to the dot product attention mechanism.

+## Attention:
+- Basic Idea: `Attention mechanisms allow a model to focus on different parts of the encoder sequence when processing a particular element in the decoder part.`

+## Self-Attention (or Intra-Attention):
+- Basic Idea: `Self-attention is a specific type of attention where the elements of the endoder sequence attend to each other.`